arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 - Changes to current All Atom Relax Protocol
   - `flags_relax_v1` - Starting FastRelax Protocol (Cartesian Minimization)
   - `flags_relax_v3` - Switch mutation scheme so all residues are repacked, not only the residue that was mutated.
 Add in flag to disable design.
 Add flag to stop ignorning weight from xml script, from `ref2015` weights to `beta_nov16_cart`.
 - Side Experiments on Parameter behavior
   - `flags_default_max_cycles` -  Confirm behavior controls in some behavior related to the number of minimization steps.
   - `flags_loops_minimize_max_iter` - Confirm this parameter does nothing.
-  - `flags_restrict_repack` - Restrict repacked residues to those within a 10 Å distance.
+  - `flags_relax_v3_nstruct_10` - The fixed v3 protocol, with 10 replicates to look at deviations in output.
+  - `flags_relax_v3_no_cart` - The fixed v3 protocol, now with no cartesian minimization.
+  - `flags_restrict_repack` - The fixed v3 protocol, now with a radius restriction around the repacked residues.
-  - `flags_restrict_backbone` -
+  - `restrict_backbone_distance`
+    - `flags_relax_restrict_backbone_10` - Fixed protocol with 10 angstrom backbone restriction in cartesian space.
+    - `flags_relax_restrict_backbone_10_no_cart` - Fixed protocol with 10 angstrom backbone restriction in non-cartesian space.
+    - `flags_relax_restrict_backbone_1000`- Fixed protocol with 1000 (basically no) angstrom backbone restriction in cartesian space.
+    - `flags_relax_restrict_backbone_1000_no_cart` -Fixed protocol with 1000 (basically no) angstrom backbone restriction in non-cartesian space.

 ## Recommendations

-1) Change current all atom relax script in `metl-sim`
+1) Change current all atom relax script in `metl-sim` (flags_relax_v3)
 2) Do sweep over `default_max_cycles`, `repeat`, `restrict_repack_distance`, and `restrict_backbone_distance`.